MaeveHughes/Address-Book/README.md

 [View the live project here.](link to website)

 <p>Address Book is a Python Program which runs in the Code Institute mock terminal on Heroku.
-Users can add, view and search contacts in the address book</p>
+Users can add, view and search contacts in the address book.</p>

 -   ### User stories

     -   #### First Time Visitor Goals
-        1. As a First Time Visitor, I want to learn add a contact
+        1. As a First Time Visitor, I want to learn add a contact.

     -   #### Returning Visitor Goals

-        1. As a Returning Visitor, I want to search a contact
+        1. As a Returning Visitor, I want to search a contact.

     -   #### Frequent User Goals
-        1. As a Frequent User, I want to view all contacts
+        1. As a Frequent User, I want to view all contacts.

 -   ### Project Use
     -   #### Project goals for intended use are: